 Figure 3 Simulated electric field distribution within MS50, assuming the pores are filled with air and have zero charge on the pore surfaces.
 A static electric potential was applied on two parallel faces at + and –z.
 The resultant field intensity is shown where the colour scale reveals the magnitude, and the vectors show the direction of field maximum.

 Pore-forming agents of PE microspheres and UHMWPE fibres were selected to give a variety of controlled pore shapes.
 X-ray microtomography revealed significantly different pore morphologies and interconnectivities between the samples that only contained microspheres compared to the sample that contained both microspheres and fibres.
 An increasing porosity with up to 50 vol.% of pore-forming agents resulted in decreasing ferroelectric and piezoelectric properties.
+The cause for this reduction is predominantly due to the reduced volume of ceramic available to be poled.
 Although there was a possibility of a dielectric breakdown with the application of a high electric field, all of the porous samples were able to reach their poled states.
 While this behaviour has not been well understood, the absence of dielectric breakdown opens the opportunity to utilise BCZT, which is also a lead-free piezoelectric ceramic, as an alternative in a variety of applications where porosity is necessary, such as to improve the performance of acoustic impedance matching and functional components in biomedical settings.

 Acknowledgements